nuts-foundation/nl-zorginzage-ig/input/pagecontent/vol2a.md

 Authorisation determines whether an authenticated requestor may access the data it requests.
-This specification uses a fine-grained, policy-based access model rather than a role-based model: whether a requestor gets access depends on whether the request passes the access policies of the source (bronhouder).
+This specification uses a fine-grained, policy-based access model rather than a role-based model: whether a requestor gets access depends on whether the request passes the access policies of the source (data holder).

 #### Preconditions